strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/honeyuser/honeyuser.md

-Now, we will need to navigate to the C:\Tool directory and add the example users and Frank.
+Now, we will need to navigate to the C:\IntroLabs directory and add the example users and Frank.